 The Post-Blackest Night League (James Robinson/Mark Bagley): Robinson wasn't satisfied with the way his JLA was going; among other things he thought he had tried to put in too many characters.
 He reshuffled the roster and settled on Batman III (Dick Grayson), Supergirl, Donna Troy, Jade, Starman (Mikaal Thomas), Congorilla and Jesse Quick, thus making a somewhat rough second generation equivalent to the original team lineup.

-The New 52 League: This team is written by Geoff Johns and features the Big Seven, only with Cyborg replacing Martian Manhunter (who is in Stormwatch instead); in addition to these seven, the team is later bolstered by Firestorm (Ronnie Raymond/Jason Rusch), Element Woman, and a new version of the Atom (Rhonda Pineda).
+The New 52 League: This team is written by Geoff Johns and features the Big Seven, only with Cyborg replacing Martian Manhunter (who is in Stormwatch instead); in addition to these seven, the team is later bolstered by Firestorm (Ronnie Raymond/Jason Rusch), Element Woman, and a new version of the Atom (Rhonda Pineda), who eventually turns out to be Atomica of Earth 3, planted as a mole by the Outsider as part of his plan to bring the Crime Syndicate to Earth 0, which succeeds at the height of the Trinity War.
 Superman, Green Lantern, and the Flash are set to depart after Forever Evil; they will be replaced by Lex Luthor, Shazam, and Captain Cold, respectively.